Covid Advice for Parents and Guardians

 This letter is to inform you of the current situation and provide advice on how to support your child.
 Please be reassured that for most people, coronavirus (COVID-19) will be a mild illness.

 The college remains open and your child should continue to attend as normal if they remain well.
-We encourage household members that are aged 11 and over to continue with twice weekly LFD testing to help identify cases promptly.
+We encourage household members that are aged 11 and over to continue with twice weekly Lateral Flow Testing to help identify cases promptly.

 If you think your child is a close contact but has not have not been contacted directly by NHS Test and Trace please follow the guidance here https://www.gov.uk/government/publications/guidance-for-contacts-of-people-with-possible-or-confirmed-coronavirus-covid-19-infection-who-do-not-live-with-the-person/guidance-for-contacts-of-people-with-possible-or-confirmed-coronavirus-covid-19-infection-who-do-not-live-with-the-person#i-think-i-have-had-contact-with-someone-who-has-tested-positive-for-covid-19-but-i-have-not-been-notified-and-advised-to-self-isolate-what-should-i-do